Summertime-Project/.github/Firmware.md

 ## System Architecture

 For all modules' software to be expandable we need specific approach to system design.
-Funcionalities that all of modules need to have:
+Funcionalities that all modules are in need of:

-- Read and write dataframes to Bus
+- Reading and writing dataframes to Bus
 - Steering peripherals
 - Reading peripherals
 - _Error throwing and handling_

-For forseable future all software will be run in totaly deterministic blocking superloop, where tasks will be executed:
+For foreseeable future all software will be run in a totally deterministic blocking superloop, where the following tasks will be executed:

 - Read dataframe from Bus, validate and decode, update desired state struct

-- Read from peripherals, update internal state, calculate and update accesible (by master) state using internal state
+- Read from peripherals, update internal state, calculate and update accessible (by master) state using internal state

 - Construct dataframe, write it to bus

 - Calculate internal state using state structs, update peripherals

-_Errors should be thrown on bus when master requests any info from module_
+_Errors should be thrown on bus when master requests any info from module_.

-All modules should have switchable debug logging thru USB.
+All modules should have switchable debug logging through USB.

 ## Internal Data Structures and Data handling